cockroachdb/docs/StyleGuide.md

 ### Best practice

-A _best practice_ guide is a set of recommendations on how to choose among CockroachDB features to achieve specific goals.
-Goals can include throughput, latency, and survivability.
+A _best practice_ guide is a set of recommendations on how to choose among CockroachDB features and their available configurations to achieve specific goals.
+Goals can include throughput, latency, survivability, and security.

 #### Examples